 Dr. Faythe Freese, Professor of Organ at the University of Alabama School of Music, is in demand as a recitalist throughout the United States, Germany, Denmark, South Korea and Singapore.
-Dr. Freese is the first American woman to have recorded at L’Eglise de la Sainte-Trinité, Paris on the landmark instrument where Guilmant, Messiaen and Hakim were titular organists.
+Dr. Freese is the recipient of the Indiana University Oswald Ragatz Distinguished Alumni Award for 2017.
+She is the first American woman to have recorded at L’Eglise de la Sainte-Trinité, Paris on the landmark instrument where Guilmant, Messiaen and Hakim were titular organists.
 Her fourth compact disc entitled, Faythe Freese à l’Orgue de l’Eglise de la Sainte Trinité, has received critical acclaim in The Diapason, The American Organist and Tracker Magazine.
-Her fifth compact disc to be recorded at the Magdeburg Cathedral, Germany, entitled The Freese Collection is scheduled for a 2013 release on the Raven label and features The Freese Collection, a work by Dr. Pamela Decker which was commissioned and premiered by Dr. Freese in January 2013.
+Her fifth compact disc, recorded at Magdeburg Cathedral, Germany, entitled, The Freese Collection is Dr. Freese’s most recent release.
+The solo organ work entitled, The Freese Collection, a work by Dr. Pamela Decker, was commissioned and premiered by Dr. Freese in January 2013.
 Dr. Freese has also commissioned the following new works for solo organ: Passacaglia on BACH by Pamela Decker, To Call My True Love to My Dance by Naji Hakim, and Out of Egypt by John Baboukis.

 Dr. Freese holds degrees in organ performance and church music from Indiana University.
 She has held faculty positions at Indiana University, Concordia University in Austin, University of North Dakota-Williston, and Andrew College.
 As a Fulbright scholar and an Indiana University/Kiel Ausstausch Programme participant, she studied the works of Jean Langlais with the composer in France, and the works of Max Reger with Heinz Wunderlich in Germany.
 Her organ teachers have included Marilyn Keiser, Robert Rayfield, William Eifrig and Phillip Gehring.
 She has coached with Dame Gillian Weir, Simon Preston, and Daniel Roth.